Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Brown put together a 28-yard performance against the Rams last week on three catches while being targeted eight times.

-- Brown put up 115 yards (on 18 catches) in his last three games.
-He was targeted 31 times, and averaged 38.3 yards per game.
+- Brown has 18 catches on 31 targets for 115 yards in his last three games, averaging 38.3 yards per game.

 Brown's Baltimore Teammates